ezylang/EvalEx/docs/configuration/configuration.md

 instance of an accessor.
 Custom implementations of the supplier and data accessor may allow expressions to share the same space.

-Upon creation of an expression, the configured default constants will be added to the data accessor through the set method.

 ### Decimal Places Rounding

 Specifies the amount of decimal places to round to in each operation or function.